mathworks/Centralize-Protect-Scale-Example-Motor-Health-App/README.md

 # Motor Health App for "Centralize, Protect and Scale" News and Notes article

 Source code for MotorHealth app used in the News and Notes article: "Centralize, Protect, and Scale Your Algorithms for Enterprise Deployment".
-The application demonstrates how to connect your MATLAB© desktop to an algorithm deployed on MATLAB Production Server.
+The application demonstrates how to connect your MATLAB® desktop to an algorithm deployed on MATLAB Production Server.

 <!--- If your project includes a visualation or any images or an App please include a screenshot in this README --->